 Provisioning Services version 7.12 introduced Linux streaming.
 When using this feature, consider that caching options on a Linux target device are the same on a Windows device.
-For more infor-
+For more information about Linux streaming, see Installation.

 Cache on device hard drive